Warnings: violence against children, Wei Wuxian’s general trauma, Xue Yang’s general trauma.

 Wei Wuxian smiled, thinking of Lan Wangji.
 The man must have come back to the inn by now and realized that he was missing.

-No, Wei Wuxian had better things to think about now than his shovel talk earlier.
-He did not need to linger on an alpha boy’s fright, or on his words which were so familiar.
+No, Wei Wuxian thought at himself.
+He had better things to think about now than his threatening words earlier.
+He did not need to linger on a qianyuan boy’s fright, or on his claims which were so familiar.

 He’s my brother.

-He looked at A-Qing eating and felt his lips curl and smile as she reddened from the heat of the meal.
+He looked at A-Qing as she ate and felt his lips curl and smile when she reddened from the heat of the meal.

 “None of you saw anyone else when you came here, did you?” he asked the group of children behind him.